Active Substance: bimatoprost / timolol

 What is Ganfort?

-Ganfort is an eye-drop solution that contains two active substances: bimatoprost (0.3 mg/ml) and timolol (5 mg/ml).
+Ganfort is an eye drops solution that contains two active substances: bimatoprost (0.3 mg/ml) and timolol (5 mg/ml).

 What is Ganfort used for?

 Ganfort is used to reduce the pressure inside the eye.
-It is used in adults with ‘open-angle glaucoma’ or ocular hypertension who do not respond sufficiently to eye drops containing beta-blockers or prostaglandin analogues (other medicines use for these conditions).
+It is used in adults with ‘open angle glaucoma’ or ocular hypertension who do not respond sufficiently to eye drops containing beta-blockers or prostaglandin analogues (other medicines used for these conditions).

 The medicine can only be obtained with a prescription.